Samee24/compass/_posts/2019-06-17-cooperation.md

 ```30(nice_interactions) + 9(1 - nice_interactions)```

 Given this, we see the critical value of *nice_interactions* to eclipse a pay-off consisting of only defects is a **minuscule** *0.05*.
-If a nice player in *Mean World* only has 5% of its interactions with other nice players, the total pay-off will eclipse that of a purely selfish player.
+If a nice player in *Mean World* 5% of its interactions with other nice players, it will position itself to succeed over a purely selfish player.
 Just **5%**!

 This also assumes interactions will be random; a more accurate model will integrate the idea that nice players are more likely to repeat interactions with nice players, which would plummet the 5% requirement.